“He who would travel happily must travel light.” – Antoine de Saint-Exupery

 1. Multitask.
 Everything that goes inside my bag must be serve multiple purposes whenever possible.
 Each top should go with every bottom.
 One warm coat removes the need for warm, bulky shirts.
 A rain jacket doubles as a running jacket.
 One pair of sunglasses gets used for both running and casual wear.
 A sarong can be a skirt, a towel, a blanket.
 A hydration pack can be the day bag.
 Shampoo also serves as body wash, and laundry detergent.
 If an item serves only one purpose, then it should be something that I’ll use on a daily basis.
 Otherwise, it stays behind; it’ll be there when I get home.

 2. Get smart gear.
 There are a lot of gimmicks available for purchase, but there are also things that are well worth the investment.
 Stock up on quick-dry, wrinkle-resistant fabrics; most activewear brands now make flattering casual wear that are perfect for travel, and for the shower laundry that comes along with it.
 There are so many options for lightweight travel pants beyond the zip-off hiker style, and they take up much less room and dry much faster than jeans.
 Wool socks repel odor well, letting you get a couple of days out of each pair (use discretion here).
+Compact first-aid kits can hold just what you need and nothing more - we love Adventure Medical Kits for any outdoor-focused trip.
 Down jackets pack down incredibly well, and serve as your go-to in cold conditions – no sweaters or thick fleece needed.
 A rain jacket (as in, waterproof) is essential.
 A tablet takes the place of heavy books (I know, I prefer paper too, but sometimes we have to sacrifice).

 3. Go easy on the toiletries.
 Pack quantities that can be carried on, and focus on the basics.
 As mentioned before, don’t bring shampoo and body wash – consolidate!
 Bring a comb instead of a brush.
 These little things add up to big space savings and remember: the rest of the world takes showers too.
 If you run out, you can get more.